The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Prospects for Cosmology

 \subsection{Fisher Forecast}

 To complement our mock-based BAO forecast (\Cref{subsec:mock_forecast}), we carry out a Fisher matrix forecast under identical survey conditions.
 This analysis follows the formalism developed by \cite{McDonaldForecast} and subsequently applied in \cite{DESI2016a.Science,FontForecast}.
 The forecast is implemented using the publicly available \texttt{lyaforecast} code~\github{https://github.com/igmhub/lyaforecast}.
-Unlike the mock-based forecast, however, we do not include Full Shape constraints derived from the Fisher formalism, as this functionality is not currently included in \texttt{lyaforecast}.
+This approach allows for fast and consistent evaluation of the expected BAO precision across different tracer combinations and survey configurations.
+Unlike the mock-based forecasts, we do not include Full-Shape constraints here, as this functionality is not currently available in \texttt{lyaforecast}.

 The Fisher matrix $F_{ij}$ is related to the covariance of our dataset by the relation \citep{Tegmark97}:

 where $\theta$ are a set of parameters, and $C(\theta)=\langle\delta_i\delta_j\rangle$, for a Gaussian distributed data vector $\delta$ with $\langle\delta\rangle=0$.
 Then, the best possible unbiased estimates on $\theta$, given by the Cramer-Rao lower bound \citep{RAOinformation}, are related to the Fisher matrix via: